thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 ` app/models/open_question.rb@c7a61dad:2,4

-This is a pretty strong convention, so let's apply some [Convention Over Configuration](#use-convention-over-configuration) and pull the method up into the base class:
+This is a pretty strong convention, so let's apply some [convention over configuration](#use-convention-over-configuration) and pull the method up into the base class:

 ` app/models/question.rb@75075985:19,22

 We can then delete `submittable` from each of the subclasses.

-At this point, the subclasses contain only Rails-specific code like associations and validations.
+At this point, the subclasses contain only Rails-specific code, like associations and validations.

 You can see the full change in the [example app](https://github.com/thoughtbot/ruby-science/commit/75075985e6050e5c1008010855e75df14547890c).